‘Dobbo’ signs off from Six One ahead of Morning Ireland move

 RTÉ News’ Bryan Dobson will move to be a permanent presenter on the Morning Ireland radio programme on November 1st

-RTÉ broadcaster Bryan Dobson presented his last Six One news programme on Tuesday after 21 years.
+RTÉ broadcaster Bryan Dobson presented his last Six One news programme on Wednesday after 21 years on the show.

 Dobson will begin broadcasting on RTÉ’s Morning Ireland on November 1st.